Our “Right to Try”

 Life Threatening and Debilitating Conditions

-Per section 56.102(d) of the Act, life threatening diseases include the scope of both life-threatening and severely debilitating conditions.
+As referenced in the Act[2], the FDA’s scope of life threatening diseases includes both life-threatening and severely debilitating conditions.
 Life threatening means diseases or conditions where the likelihood of death is high unless the course of the disease is interrupted, and diseases or conditions with potentially fatal outcomes, where the endpoint of clinical trial analysis is survival.
-The criterion for life-threatening does not require the disease to be immediately life-threatening or to immediately result in death.
+The criterion for life-threatening does not require the disease to be immediately life-threatening or to result in death immediately.

-“Severely debilitating” is defined as meaning the diseases or conditions that cause major irreversible morbidity (the condition of being diseased).[2]
-Overall, the Right to Try Act has given new hope to patients with these conditions who previously believed they were out of treatment options.
+“Severely debilitating” is defined as diseases or conditions that cause major irreversible morbidity (the condition of being diseased).[3]
+Overall, the Right to Try Act has given new hope to patients with these conditions who believed they were out of treatment options.

 Empowering Patients – Diminishing FDA

-The FDA recognizes that their role in these cases is limited by the Right to Try Act, and that drug companies (and sponsors) are capable and qualified in researching the effectiveness and safety of experimental drugs.
+The FDA recognizes that their role in these cases is limited by the Right to Try Act, and that drug companies, sponsors, and manufacturers can determine the effectiveness and safety of experimental drugs.

 After the bill was signed into law, Dr. Scott Gottlieb, then Commissioner of the FDA, stated, “Our implementation of the Right to Try Act will build on our long-standing efforts to help patients and families who are facing life-threatening diseases or conditions, in a way that seeks to protect their autonomy, their safety, and the safety of others following in their paths.”
 [3]